ircv3/ircv3-specifications/example-spec.md

 | 001 | `RPL_WELCOME`  | `<client> :Welcome to the Internet Relay Network <nick>!<user>@<host> ` |
 | 002 | `RPL_YOURHOST` | `<client> :Your host is <servername>, running version <version> `       |

+If there are no new numerics, this section can be omitted.

 ### RPL_ISUPPORT Tokens

 `RPL_ISUPPORT` tokens that this spec defines are listed here.
+If there are none, this section can be omitted.

 ### Examples